iGroovyboy/cboard/README.md

 ## Future Plans

+- App profiles to allow only specific keyboard layouts for specific apps
 - Keyboard Layout Switching: automatic and manual switching of typed text/symbols to the correct keyboard layout.
 - MacOS/Linux support.